Eighteen PDF tools, one page, no juggling apps.

 Is there a file size or page limit? +

 No arbitrary caps.
-Because the work runs on your device rather than a shared server, you can process large PDFs and long documents without the limits most free online tools impose.
+Because the work runs on your device rather than a shared server, you can process large PDFs and long documents without hitting the limits most free online tools impose.

 Can it make a scanned PDF searchable? +

 Yes.
 The OCR tool reads the text in scanned pages right on your device and produces a new PDF with a real, selectable, searchable text layer underneath the original image.
+Right now that text layer only captures Latin-script languages.

 When I redact a PDF, is the hidden text really gone? +